faustic/fauces/doc/dev/virtual_system/vs_state.md

 ### CPU registers

-The CPU has six 64-bit registers: one program counter, one pointer mask, two general purpose registers (R0 and R1) and two stack control registers (S0 and S1).
+The CPU has eight 64-bit registers: one program counter, one pointer mask, two general purpose registers (R0 and R1), two stack control registers (S0 and S1) and two index register (X0 and X1).

 ```
     |----------------|        |----------------|